 The United States Congress

 Following the July 14th, 2020 execution of Daniel Lee, the campaign to re-elect the president e-mailed it's supporters to tout Donald Trump's toughness and challenge his opponent to justify opposition to capital punishment.
+The executions in August took place during the week of the Republican National Convention.
 There can now be no doubt that the timing of this spate of executions is political in motivation.
 This cannot be allowed and should be investigated.

-We are writing to urge you to abolish the federal death penalty in the United States, by supporting H.R.
-4052.
+We are writing to urge you to pass H.R.
+4052, legislation to abolish the federal death penalty in the United States.
 Additionally, please help us urge the Attorney General to withdraw any pending federal execution dates and find ways to encourage the President to commute all federal death sentences to a lesser sentence.
 (In most cases the only currently available option may be life in prison with no possibility of parole.)
 Specifically:

 * Investigate the Trump reelection campaign's scripting of federal executions and address any ethics violations or violations of the law, if found;

-* Investigate the conduct of the Attorney General, the Department of Justice and the Bureau of Prisons in light of troubling facts raising questions about the legality and constitutionality of the executions conducted on July 14, 16 and 17, 2020.
+* Investigate the conduct of the Attorney General, the Department of Justice and the Bureau of Prisons in light of troubling facts raising questions about the legality and constitutionality of the executions conducted on July 14, 16, 2020;

 Our nation is strong enough and smart enough that it can hold dangerous offenders accountable and be safe from them without executions.
 We do that every day in the vast majority of homicide cases.
 The death penalty is not an effective tool to stop crime.
 We know that: